naninovel/docs/docs/en/guide/custom-variables.md

 # Custom Variables

-Custom variables feature allows creating user-specified variables, modify and use them to drive conditional execution of naninovel scripts or other systems.
-For example, custom variables can be used to select one of the multiple naninovel scripts to play (scenario routes), based on the decisions player has made in the past.
-Another frequently used scenario is player stats screen (eg, scores, money, resources etc), based on the choices the player makes throughout the game.
+The Custom Variables feature allows creating user-specified variables, modifying them, and using them to drive conditional execution of scenario scripts or other systems.
+For example, custom variables can be used to select one of multiple scenario scripts to play (scenario routes) based on decisions the player has made.
+Another common use is tracking player stats (e.g., scores, money, resources) based on choices made throughout the game.

 ::: info NOTE
-Variable name should start with a letter and can contain only latin characters, numbers and underscores, eg: `name`, `Char1Score`, `my_score`; the names are case-insensitive, eg: `myscore` is equal to `MyScore`.
+Variable names should start with a letter and may contain only Latin characters, numbers, and underscores, e.g., `name`, `Char1Score`, `my_score`.
+Names are case-insensitive, e.g., `myscore` is equal to `MyScore`.
 :::

-Custom variables can be created, modified and used both in naninovel scripts via [@set] and [@if] commands and in the C# scripts using `ICustomVariableManager` [engine service](/guide/engine-services).
+Custom variables can be created, modified, and used both in scenario scripts via [@set] and [@if] commands and in C# using the `ICustomVariableManager` [engine service](/guide/engine-services).

-For example, the following script command will assign a different value to `score` custom variable, based on the choice:
+For example, the following script command assigns different values to the `score` custom variable based on the player's choice:

 ```nani
 @choice "I'm humble, one is enough..." set:score=1